pythonph/pycon-organizer-manual/logistics.md

    - Coffee (you can invite someone to sell it at the conference)

 ## Preparation for PyCon
 - Find a venue for PyCon.
-They need to do an ocullar visit.
+They need to do an ocular visit.
 - Contact the sponsors on any giveaways.
 Find a location where the items can be delivered to.
 - Find a caterer that can deliver to the venue.
 - Coordinate with the venue in regards to the catering.
 Some venues have strict guidelines for catering.